Sweet Potato Gratin with Goat Cheese, Parmesan, and Thyme (Video)

 - Cover the dish tightly with foil and bake 1 hour (or until the sweet potatoes are quite soft when you stick a fork in them.)
 Remove foil and bake 20-30 minutes more, until the sweet potatoes are very soft and the top is nicely browned.
 Serve hot.

 - This will stay good in the fridge for several days and may have reheated a little too well, if you know what I mean.
-(I haven’t tried it, but I’m guessing the dish could be assembled in advance, refrigerated, then allowed to come to room temperature when it comes out of the fridge and baked later in the day, or possibly even the next day.
-If anyone tries that, please let us know how it works.)
+(I haven’t tried it, but I’m sure the dish could be assembled in advance, refrigerated, then allowed to come to room temperature when it comes out of the fridge and baked later in the day, or possibly even the next day.)

 Recipe created by Kalyn with recipe testing help from both Kara and Jake.All images and text ©